 A Complete Guide to the Iris Dataset in R?

-Load the Iris Dataset
+Accessing the Built-in Iris Dataset in R

 data(iris)